ro-sanda/Z--explorer-2.0/README.md

 Every benchmark point in parameter space should be set in a different row.
 There is no limit in the number of signal points (i.e. rows) that can be explored.

-In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the Vector Mediator case presented in ATLAS results in (Phys.Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .
+In */incard/example/ATLAS-DM-Simplified-VEC-gq=0.25-gx=1* can be found an incard example for the Vector Mediator case presented in ATLAS results (Phys.Rev.D 103 (2021) 11, 112006) to perform a test run and check the output card which will be placed at */output/1.dat* .